 History of the JCW

 The Joint Committee on Women (JCW) was founded in 1971 (the same year as the Association for Women in Mathematics) but did not begin meeting annually until 1994, when they met in Chicago.
-The JCW continues to meet each September in Chicago to discuss major issues and plan activities, with a smaller meeting at the annual Joint Mathematics Meetings in January.
-During the year the committee conducts most of its business via email and conference calls.
+The JCW continues to meet virtually several times a year to discuss major issues and plan activities, with a smaller meeting at the annual Joint Mathematics Meetings in January.
+During the year the committee conducts most of its business via email and through conferencing software.

-Each member society chooses representatives for the JCW (originally three reps, but starting in 2013, two reps per society although some societies have chosen to have one rep), with the normal term being 3 years.
+Each member society chooses representatives for the JCW (originally three reps, changing in 2013 to two reps per society although some societies have chosen to have one rep), with the normal term being 3 years.
 The committee elects its own chair, typically two co-chairs.
-Some expenses, such as travel to the September meeting, are covered by the member societies.
 Committee members report on the JCW’s work and generally act as liaisons to the various societies.

 The challenges for the next decade include: documenting our work and making it available to both member societies and the mathematics and statistics community; supporting high-quality panels and other activities at the Joint Mathematics Meetings and at other meetings; playing a role in events such as department chairs meetings; and coordinating with other groups focused on issues of women in mathematics (including committees like the MAA’s Committee on Participation of Women and the AMS’s CoWIM, as well as groups like the Caucus for Women in Statistics).